gridly-spreadsheet-CMS/unity-loc-package/readme.md

 ## Plugin Settings

 1. **Configure CSV Path**
-   - Set the path where the plugin will generate CSV files.
+   - Set the path in which the plugin will generate CSV files.

 2. **Set View ID**
    - Enter your Gridly View ID.